 Table of Contents

-MCGM Property tax guide
+MCGM property tax guide

-How to calculate property tax for residential property in Mumbai
+How to calculate BMC property tax online

 The BMC uses the Capital Value System (CVS) to calculate property tax.
 This CVS is based on the market value of the property.

 Step 2: Fill the required details such as ward number, floor, nature and type of building, carpet area, zone, user category, year of construction, FSI factor, tax code, sub zone, user sub-category and other details.

 Step 3: Click ‘Calculate’ and get the detailed property tax amount.

 Market value of the property x Total carpet area x Weight for construction type x Weight for age of the building